How to convert HTML to WordPress

 </html>

 Now you’re done with the old index.html file.
-You can close it along with other files in your theme folder except for header.php and index.php.
+You can close it along with other files in your theme folder, except for header.php and index.php.
 They still have some work to do.

-4. Change the Style to WordPress Format
+4. Change the style to WordPress format

 In the header, all you need to do is change the style sheet from HTML to WordPress format.
 Look for an existing link in the <head> section.
-In my case, it’s something like this:
+In our case, it’s something like this:

 <link rel="stylesheet" type="text/css" media="all" href="style.css" />